NBA salary cap: Designated Player

 Since the 2011 CBA, each NBA team has been able to nominate a player on his rookie contract to receive a "Designated Player" contract extension.
 A Designated Player is eligible for a five-year contract extension, instead of being held to the standard four-year restriction.
 From 2011 through the 2016–17 season, a team could only allocate a single Designated Player contract at any one time (if a team had already extended a rookie contract by using the Designated Player extension, they could not create a second Designated Player contract until the current contract expired, or until the player moved to a different team); however the 2011 CBA allowed teams to sign a second Designated Player from another team in addition to the one they already had.
-All teams were limited to having a maximum of two Designated Players contracted on their roster at any time (one which they had created from one of their own rookie contracts, and one acquired from another team).
+All teams were limited to having a maximum of two Designated Players contracted on their roster at any time (one that they had created from one of their own rookie contracts and one acquired from another team).

 Under the 2017 CBA, the "Designated Player" limit remained at two, but in a new feature, teams are now able to create Designated Player contracts from their own veteran contracts.
 In addition, teams may now use their Designated Player slots on any combination of their own rookie contracts, their own veteran contracts, or players acquired in trades.

+The 2023 CBA allows teams to offer supermax contracts to all players eligible for them, as long as the teams do not violate other cap rules in the process.
+Previously, teams could not have more than one "Derrick Rose Rule" player (see below) on their rosters if they did not draft at least one of them; this notably prevented the Boston Celtics from trading for Anthony Davis when they had Kyrie Irving on their roster.
+One beneficiary of the new rule was expected to be the Cleveland Cavaliers, which became able to sign Evan Mobley to a Rose Rule supermax after the 2023–24 season if he qualified for the contract.
+Under previous rules, the Cavaliers could not have done so because Darius Garland (drafted by the team) and Donovan Mitchell (acquired by trade) had Rose Rule supermax contracts.